modi-data/modi-data.github.io/_pages/home.md

 title: Home
 permalink: /
 nav_order: 1
+script: scripts/home.js
 ---

-# Find data on the MODI project here.
+# MODI Metadata platform

-The MODI project will identify and largely resolve barriers on confined areas and on public roads for SAE L4 CCAM vehicles on the corridor from Rotterdam to Oslo, and demonstrate the solutions.

-Explore more using metadata attributes or find out more on the MODI project.
+The goal of this platform is to provide a place where MODI partners can share and search for metadata.